d1-reina/Lassostreia/General/Jean Character Board.md

 Jean Valjean’s acts of mercy and love (embodying moral beauty) defy his “fated” identity as a criminal, rewriting his destiny through will.
 Since there is literally a Jean in here I should take a look lol.

     ---
-# The Final Savior of Humanity
+# The Grove Keeper of Genesis
 ## Process Theology  of Alfred North Whitehead
 > “God is the poet of the world, guiding it by his vision of truth, beauty, and goodness.”